April 2026

 The large hospitals segment is expected to grow at the fastest CAGR in the market during the forecast period due to increasing patient volumes, complex operations, and the need for advanced data management.
 Large hospitals invest in comprehensive EHR systems to enhance interoperability, support multi-department workflows, comply with regulations, and integrate advanced technologies like AI and analytics, driving rapid adoption and market growth in this segment.

-The cardiology segment led the hospital electronic health records market due to the high demand for accurate, real-time patient data to manage cardiovascular conditions.
+The cardiology segment led the hospital electronic health records market by 16% share due to the high demand for accurate, real-time patient data to manage cardiovascular conditions.
 EHR systems in cardiology facilitate monitoring of patient history, diagnostics, treatment plans, and follow-ups.
 Increasing prevalence of heart diseases, rising hospitalizations, and the need for efficient data sharing among cardiologists, specialists, and care teams further drive the dominance of the cardiology application segment in the market.

 Ophthalmology